-Janne Lindqvist is an assistant professor of electrical and computer engineering at Rutgers University.
+Janne Lindqvist is an associate professor of electrical and computer engineering at Rutgers University.
 His work is frequently featured in the popular media including several times in Scientific American, IEEE Spectrum, MIT Technology Review, NPR, WHYY Radio, Yahoo!
 News, International Business Times, Daily Mail, and recently also in ABC News, CBS News, Fox News, CW, WPIX and WGN News, ABC News Radio, CBS Radio News, Fortune, Computerworld, Der Spiegel, London Times, New Scientist, Slashdot, The Register, Wired (UK).
 Janne directs the Rutgers Human-Computer Interaction and Security Engineering group.

 Janne Lindqvist received his Master of Science (M.Sc.) degree in 2005, and Doctor of Science (D.Sc.) degree in 2009, both in Computer Science and Engineering from Helsinki University of Technology, Finland.
 From Fall 2009 until Fall 2011, Janne was a Postdoctoral Research Fellow with the Human-Computer Interaction Institute, which is part of the School of Computer Science at Carnegie Mellon University.